Xilinx/Vitis_Libraries/docs/src/user_guide/L3/L3_test.rst

 =====================
 L3 API test
 =====================
-XFBLAS level 3 provide an automatic test flow that could be ran by simple one line command:
+XFBLAS level 3 provides an automatic test flow that could be run by simple one line command:

 .. code-block:: bash